 It was succeeded by the very similar TB and TC, the last of the “classic” MGs.
 Nineteen inch wire wheels, and an almost equally-big wood steering wheel poking one in the chest.
 The TC captured the heart and imagination of two new classes of American sports car owner: the genuine enthusiast, who took their cars to sporting events on the weekends, and the genuine enthusiast poseur, who bought in on the hot new thing.

 Like my father-in-law, who bought a TD (the TC’s successor) in 1952, which replaced his 1939 Ford.
 Just the thing for the only car of a soon-to-be family man living in Mill Valley, CA. His biography reads like a time-line for every major cultural fad to hit California: sports cars, the beat scene, a degree (and professorship) in English Lit, drugs, anti-war protests, a family “vacation” to Monetery Pop 1967, following Maharishi in Europe, followed by a series of other gurus and spiritual pursuits, leading to the CNBC era.
 Stephanie had a memorable and colorful childhood, starting with the TD.
-Someday I’ll do a post on all of his cars, since he bought and sold almost annually, but the last was a gen1 Prius.
+I did a post of all of his cars here, since he bought and sold almost annually, but the last was a gen1 Prius.
 MG TD to Prius; and quite the journey in between.
+And both conveniently represented here.

 As “traditional” as the TD may look to us, it was greeted with considerable disdain by the hard-core tweed cap set: “No more leaf-sprung solid front axle!
 And left-hand drive!
 And where are the wire wheels?
 Heresy!”
 The TD was the first really new MG in way too long, and sat on a modified frame and other kit borrowed from the Y-type sedan.
 It was wider, lower, and had independent front suspension.
 Its ride was decidedly softer than the bone-jarring TC, although on a relative scale, not absolute.